steveking-gh/brink/README.md

 # Brink

-Brink is a domain specific language for linking and compositing of an output file.
+Brink is a domain specific language for linking and composing of an output file.
 Brink simplifies construction of complex files by managing sizes, offsets and ordering in a readable declarative style.
 Brink was created with FLASH or other NVM images in mind, especially for use in embedded systems.

 ## Examples